-(c) Others Who Rely on Medicaid for Acute and Primary Care - Because of the expanded income limits for adults under 65 under the ACA, fewer married persons will need to use spousal refusal.
+• Others Who Rely on Medicaid for Acute and Primary Care: Because of the expanded income limits for adults under 65 under the ACA, fewer married persons will need to use spousal refusal.
 But for seniors and people with disabilities on Medicare, the standard income limits still apply, which are well below the federal poverty level.
-Though much of the medical care of such individuals is covered by Medicare, Medicaid can be a vital secondary insurance for severe illness.
+Though much of their medical care is covered by Medicare, Medicaid can be a vital secondary insurance for severe illness.
 Low income individuals should have the continued right to receive Medicaid, and the related Medicare Savings Program that subsidizes Medicare out of pocket costs, notwithstanding a spouse's refusal to pay for care.
 Retention of the right of spousal refusal for this population will result in little cost to the state because Medicare will remain the primary coverage.

+VII.
 CONCLUSION

-Based on the foregoing, the Legal Problems of the Aging Committee of the New York City Bar Association OPPOSES this legislation.
+Based on the foregoing, the Legal Problems of the Aging Committee of the New York City Bar Association opposes this legislation.

-Legal Problems of the Aging Committee David I. Kronenberg, Chair
+Legal Problems of the Aging Committee Britt Burner, Chair

-March 2015
+March 2019